akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice drew a deep breath.
 “Sooth.
 The king made a vow.
 Godfrey shall marry the next pure maid to walk through that door.
 I walked in—stumbled in—and now my life is no longer my own.”

 She sighed and turned to face him.
-“Is that what God wants?
-Is that a good marriage?”
+“Is that a good marriage?
+Is that what God wants?”

 The priest was silent, his focus elsewhere even as he watched Goosie pick at a stray blade of grass.
 “What is it you truly fear?” he asked.
 “The man, or the loss of what you have?”